bamlab/dev-standards/contributing/standard.s.md

 ## Owner: Yann Leflour

+# Why

+The why part is important so Bamers know what is the risk addressed by this standard.

+Thus they have more context and are able to onboard other dev by presenting the impact.

 ## Checks
 - Has an owner with a link to his Github Profile
 - Should contain all the the parts present in this document